razorpay/blade/packages/blade/src/components/Dropdown/_decisions/decisions.md

 ### Design

-- Should we have some type of "Select All" button to select all in multiple select variant?
+- Should we have some type of "Select All" button to select all in multiple select intent?
 - Will Header always have title and icon only? can it have more things in future?
   Conclusion: It can have more.
 Changed the Header API a bit to keep possibilities open for more usecase.